Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-Bipolar disorder is a mental health condition typified by extreme mood swings.
-These mood disorders include emotional highs (mania or hypomania) and extreme lows (depression).
+Bipolar disorder is a mental health condition classified by extreme mood swings.
+These mood disorders include emotional highs (mania or hypomania) and extreme lows (depression).1

-When a person experiences mania, they may feel happy, energetic, or even irritable.
-Manic depression causes feelings of sadness and loss of interest in most activities.
+When a person experiences mania, they may feel energetic or even irritable.
+Manic depression causes sadness and loss of interest in most activities.

-There are two main types of bipolar disorders: bipolar I and bipolar II.
+The two main types of bipolar disorders are bipolar I and II.
 While bipolar disorder can occur at any age, diagnosis typically occurs in the teenage years to the early 20s.

 Bipolar I disorder is the only one that includes manic episodes.
-It's the more severe form, with manic episodes that last for at least a week and depressive episodes lasting for at least 2.
+It’s more severe, with manic episodes lasting for at least a week and depressive episodes lasting for at least two.

-It's also possible to experience episodes of depression with manic symptoms at the same time.
+It’s also possible to experience episodes of depression with manic symptoms simultaneously.

-Bipolar disorder symptoms vary depending on whether it is during a mania or hypomania episode or a depressive episode.
+Bipolar disorder symptoms vary depending on whether it’s during a mania, hypomania, or depressive episode.

 Mania and hypomania symptoms include: